Table of Contents

 - Step 5.
 Click to capture 360 videos or images.

 In this installment of the Gemstone Photography Series, we’ll talk about the rouge tourmaline that’s often confused for ruby—the rubellite.
-Know about its basic facts, history and significance as well as simple photography tips with the GemLightbox Aerial.
+Know about its basic facts, history, and significance as well as simple photography tips with the GemLightbox and Aerial.

 What is Rubellite?

-Brazil, Madagascar, Mozambique, Nigeria, and Pakistan are the known leading sources for high-quality rubellites.
+Brazil, Madagascar, Mozambique, Nigeria, and Pakistan are the known leading sources of high-quality rubellites.

 A Brief History of Tourmalines